JUREMY PRIVACY POLICY

 5.2.3.
 E-mail inquiries about our services

 Visitors of juremy.com have the possibility to provide contact information for the purpose of receiving detailed information about our services and an individual subscription offer.
 This contact information includes name, email address, phone number, company name.
+We request that you do not send sensitive Personal data to us by e-mail or by any other means.

 Legal basis for processing personal data: